sfabrizio/aurora-alexa/README.md

 # Aurora Alexa

-ESP8266 Client over mqtt for turn on/off all your (https://github.com/garhul/aurora)[aurora] devices with Alexa.
+ESP8266 Client over mqtt for turn on/off all your [aurora](https://github.com/garhul/aurora) devices with Alexa.

 ## Install

-This project is done on platformio, so it's just a simple upload of the project.
+This project is done on [platformio](https://platformio.org/), Follow the doc in there it's pretty straifoward.

+With Platformio working is just a simple build & upload of the project.
 Just make sure to change config values to your in 'main.cpp'